GodSpeeD-17/STM32F103C8T6_BareMetal/README.md

   - Reference_Docs: All the Reference Documentation relevant to the topic

 ## Make File Basic Commands
-  - make all: Compiles all the .c files including "BareMetal" directory
+  - `make all`: Compiles all the .c files including "BareMetal" directory
   - make clean: Cleans all the extra intermediate files used for compiling including "BareMetal" Directory
   - make user: Compiles all the .c files present in the folder
   - make clean_project: Cleans the extra intermediate files used for compiling present in the Current Directory